greenboxal/doggohub/doc/ci/services/redis.md

 ## Use Redis with the Shell executor

-Redis can also be used on manually configured servers that are using GitLab Runner with the Shell executor.
+Redis can also be used on manually configured servers that are using DoggoHub Runner with the Shell executor.

 In your build machine install the Redis server: